Portugal entry requirements for Norway passport holders

 |---|---|---|

 | Valid passport Must be valid for the duration of your stay | Your Norwegian passport needs to be valid for your entire stay in Portugal.
-Since Portugal is part of the Schengen Area, the 90/180-day rule applies across all Schengen countries, not just Portugal. | Required |
+Schengen rules do not require 6 months beyond departure, but some airlines may still ask for it — check with your carrier before check-in. | Required |

-| Return or onward ticket Proof of departure from the Schengen Area | Immigration officers at Lisbon and Porto airports routinely ask for proof of onward travel.
-Have a return ticket to Norway or a ticket to a non-Schengen country ready.
-Budget airlines check this before boarding. | Required |
+| Return or onward ticket Proof of departure from the Schengen zone | Immigration officers at Lisbon and Porto airports routinely ask for a return or onward ticket showing you leave the Schengen area within 90 days.
+Budget airlines check this at boarding too. | Required |

-| Proof of accommodation Hotel booking or host invitation | Border officers may ask where you're staying.
-Have a hotel confirmation, Airbnb booking, or a signed declaration from your host ready.
-This is rarely checked for Norwegian passport holders, but have it accessible on your phone. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Border officers may ask where you're staying, especially if you arrive without a clear itinerary.
+Have a hotel confirmation or a letter from your host ready. | Recommended |

-| Proof of funds Show you can support yourself during your stay | Portugal doesn't have a fixed minimum amount, but officers expect to see at least €75–100 per day of stay.
-A bank statement or credit card with sufficient limit works.
-I've never been asked for this as a Norwegian, but keep a recent statement handy. | Recommended |
+| Proof of funds Show you can support yourself during the visit | Portugal can ask for proof of at least €75 per day of stay.
+A bank statement or credit card showing available credit works fine. | Recommended |

 What happens at the border